oracle/nosql-python-sdk/docs/tables.rst

    ...
    request = GetRequest().set_table_name('compartmentA.compartmentB')

 If the application is authorized using an instance principal (see :func:`borneo.iam.SignatureProvider.create_with_instance_principal`) a compartment must be specified either using a default or in each request, and it **must** be specified as an id, as there is no default root compartment in this path.

 An example of acquiring a NoSQL Handle for the Oracle NoSQL Cloud Service:

 .. code-block:: pycon

-    from borneo import (
+    from borneo import NoSQLHandle, NoSQLHandleConfig, Regions
-        AuthorizationProvider, NoSQLHandle, NoSQLHandleConfig, Regions)
     from borneo.iam import SignatureProvider

     # create AuthorizationProvider